niklaushirt/cp4waiops-training/content/Configure AI Manager/configure_aimanager_07.md

-For this training, you want to have a runbook take action when you receive alerts that the MySQL database is not reachable.
+For this training, you want to have a runbook take action when you receive alerts stating that the MySQL database is not reachable.
-Create a policy to use this runbook every time alerts warn of of a problem with the MySQL database.
+Create a policy to assign this runbook every time we get alerts related to a problem with the MySQL database.

 {{< /task >}}

-{{< expand "Solution" "⬇" >}}
+{{< expand "Need Help?" "⬇" >}}